Climate and ecological change: What we are doing as a council

 View more information about the Climate Change and Ecological Emergency Working Group.

-Since declaring a Climate and Ecological Emergency in July 2019, we have been developing plans to become a net carbon zero and ecologically positive council by 2030.
+Since declaring a Climate and Ecological Emergency in July 2019, we have developed plans to become a net carbon zero and ecologically positive council by 2030.

 We asked for your feedback on our net carbon zero and ecologically positive goals as well as your ideas on how we can achieve them by 2030.
-Building on your ideas we are working with Members and Officers from across the council to develop our Climate and Ecological Change Strategy and Action Plan (2021/22 – 2029/30) which we hope to consult on with the public in November/December 2020.
+Building on your ideas we worked with Members and Officers from across the council to develop our Climate and Ecological Change Strategy and Action Plan (2021/22 – 2029/30).

 Having regard to tackling Climate and Ecological Change in all decisions we make